 Tuition Statements are made available to students approximately two weeks after the registration period is over.
 These statements will include all charges for the Term.
-Students will be notified by the Bursar with information about how to access the statements through the student portal.
+Students will be notified by the Bursar Student Accounts with information about how to access the statements through the student portal.
 No paper statements are mailed.

-Requesting Documentation from Bursar Office If you need a verification of payment from the Bursar office, please send a written request term (Ex.
-Spring 2016), the course number(s) and the term the class was completed. documentation via email within 5 business days of making the request. t via en You w nail statinç ill receive g the e the
+Requesting Documentation from Bursar Student Billing Office

+If you need a verification of payment from the Bursar student billing office, please send a written request via email stating the term (Ex.
+Spring 2016), the course number(s) and the term the class was completed.
+You will receive the documentation via email within 5 business days of making the request.